mohammedzee1000/ci-firewall/README.md

 - *AMQP URI*: The full URL of amqp server, including username/password and virtual servers if any
 - *Send Queue Name*: The name of the send queue.
 This value should match what you configure on jenkins side
 - *Recieve Queue Name(optional)*: The name of the recieve queue.
 Ideally, should be seperate from send queue, and ideally unique for each run request (latter is not compulsory, but will likely result in slowdown).
-By default, this will be taken as `rcv_kind_target`
+By default, this will be taken as `amqp_jenkinsjob_kind_target`
 - *Jenkins Job/Project*: The name of the jenkins job or project
-- *Jenkins Token*: The token, as set on jenkins side for triggering the build.
 - *Repo URL*: The URL of the repo to test
 - *Target*: The target of the repo to test.
 Can be pr no, branch name or tag name
 - *Kind*: The kind of target. `PR|BRANCH|TAG`
 - *Run Script*: The script to run on the jenkins.
 Relative to repo root
 - *Setup Script*: The script to run before run script.
 Relative to repo root.
-- *CI Message Variable* The variable containing, as configured in your CI Event Subscriber

 ### Worker Jenkins job configuration

-The worker jenkins job MUST have following parameters defined.
-They do not have to be set, but configured.

 The following information will be needed in the worker.
 They will need to be passed to the worker cli as parameters in your jenkins (explained further down):